SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-2.md

     yarn install
     ```

-Your app is now successfully updated.
+You have now successfully updated your FSA Spartacus app.